All About Autotask Ticket Notes

 If you want to notate something that company contacts should see when viewing the ticket history in the client portal, but it's not significant or timely enough to email them about, you can send a Quick Note of type "External Note added by a resource."

-Using Quick Notes for quick time entries
+Using Quick Notes for Quick Time Entries (for Technicians)

 By adding minutes in the box to the right of the text field, you can turn your quick note into a time entry.